Handbook

 Nurse

 Students with pre-existing health problems are to report to the school nurse at the beginning of the school term or when such a problem arises.
 Special problems include vision or hearing deficits, diabetes, epilepsy, recent surgery, medication, or any condition that may limit the student at school.
 If it is necessary for a student to receive medication during school hours, a note from the parent/physician indicating the name of the medication, dosage, time to be given, and duration of time that medication is to be taken should be sent to the school nurse.
-Students should pick up medication when they are no longer taking it.
+Parents should pick up medication when they are no longer taking it.
 If the medicine is not picked up, it will be destroyed at the end of the school term.
 No medication, prescription or non-prescription, is to be kept in the student’s possession or locker.
 Students in violation of this policy will be subject to disciplinary measures.
 Students becoming ill or injured during the school day should report to the school nurse, either accompanied by a staff member or with a note.
 Students should not go between classes, except in an emergency situation.
 All students must have an admit note when they return to class.
 If there is a necessity to go home, the nurse will inform the parent, and the student will be released through the normal checkout procedure.

 Parent Conferences